xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 - NC57-MPA-2D4H-S (New): NCS 5700 4X QSFP-DD MPA

-More details to come very soon with the second video
+More details on the supported ports / optics below.

 ## Ports identification